bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/Absolutely-Everything-You-Could-Need-To-Know-About-How-JavaScript-Works-.md

 **Intro To Prototypal Inheritance - JS**

 *In this article I will try to give an introduction to protypal inheritance.
-As an “optional” pre-requisite, you can…*dev.to<a href="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+As an "optional” pre-requisite, you can…*dev.to<a href="https://dev.to/danny/intro-to-prototypal-inheritance---js-9di" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 **Let’s Build Prototypal Inheritance in JS**